 Middle and low-income families tend to spend more of their earnings, which fuels the economy.
 Wealthy earners tend to hoard or invest, and the profits from those investments are taxed at a lower rate than income tax.
 Imagine the economy being a set of gears that need to move to stay operational.
 The oil that fuels those economic gears comes from spending of available capital, tying up large sums of capital could cause those gears to lock up.

 Objections to the tax are based on the principle in the United States that men and women should not be penalized for being successful, and because of difficulties in determining net worth.

 A dozen European countries have tried wealth taxes, but many dropped them because of the challenges in administering them, which led to enforcement challenges.
-Only four countries in Europe still tax wealth – Belgium, Norway, Spain and Switzerland.
+Only five countries in Europe still tax wealth – Belgium, Norway, Spain, Switzerland and the Netherlands.

 Benefits of a Wealth Tax

 Revenue from the wealth tax could help reduce the federal deficit, or provide much-needed money for federal projects as varied as modern infrastructure, clean energy, national parks and affordable health care.
 It also could help teachers, health care workers, schools and mental health professionals struggling during the pandemic.

 Taxing wealth is also not a radical or new idea.
 In the 1950s and 1960s, the wealthiest in the country paid a top income tax rate of 91%.
 Today it is 43.4%.

 Yes, it’s a Robin Hood effort, but at least a dozen billionaires have released statements saying they and the other uber-rich should pay more, among them Warren Buffett, Eli Broad and Bill Gates.